Trustees of Kildare Ministries

 Content

-The first seminar is a two-day conference aimed at Social Justice Leaders, providing the opportunity to learn more about contemporary issues of social justice and the call to Christian disciples to work for a more just world.
-Students will learn from guest speakers and workshop among themselves to plan activities for the coming year.
+The Kildare Ministries Living Justice Living Peace Seminar is a two-day conference aimed at senior students active and interested in social justice and mission, providing the opportunity to learn more about contemporary issues of social justice and our mission to work for a more just world.
+Students will learn from guest speakers and join workshops to learn strategies for advocacy and activism for the coming year.

-The third seminar is an opportunity specifically for senior students with demonstrated commitment and leadership skills (Year 11) in the Ecological Justice space.
+Seminar 3: The third seminar is an opportunity specifically for senior students with demonstrated commitment and leadership skills (Year 10 and 11) in the Ecological Justice space.
 Students who commit to this program must complete a full year as a member of the student-driven KM Net Zero Committee.
-The work of the committee commences at this event in July and continues until the end of term two in 2024.
+The work of the committee commences at this event in July and continues until the end of term two in 2025.

-The final seminar is for student elected to senior leadership positions to help prepare them for their role as school leaders in faith and justice.
+Seminar 4: The final seminar is for students elected to senior leadership positions to help prepare them for their role as school leaders in faith and justice.
+Please click here for more information.

 On the 23-24 of March, the year 10 and 11 Living Justice leaders attended the Educating for Social Justice Seminar at the Edmund Rice Centre in Lower Plenty, Melbourne.
 We were one of six schools across Australia to attend the overnight seminar run by the amazing Renee Oberin from Kildare Ministries.